nigelhorne/Params-Get/README.md

 # NAME

-Params::Validate::Get - Get the parameters to a subroutine in any way you want
+Params::Get - Get the parameters to a subroutine in any way you want

 # VERSION